 Another place to look is the hub of startup culture online.
 If you specialise in helping businesses stand out, what better customers to have than hungry up and comers that are eager to succeed?
-Crawling sites like Angelist, Gust or Crunchbase could lead you to a near endless supply of potential clients all looking to be the next big thing.
+Crawling sites like Angelist, Gust or Crunchbase could lead you to a near endless supply of potential clients, making them a ripe target for b2b web scraping for leads.
 If you’re a more localised business and you want to find brick and mortar clients, online business directories can be a great place to look as well.
 The old doorstop directory books have gone online and are huge repositories of information on potential clients, simply searching through those with a scraper can generate you more leads than you would get in weeks of manually searching.
 Simply start scraping the site, narrow your search parameters and zone in on businesses that are in the sector you’re interested in.
 You’ll have access to addresses, phone numbers and emails that you can follow up on in your own time so that you can get started closing deals fast.

 As with any other practice, using web scraping to generate your leads comes with pros and cons, the relevance of which depends entirely upon the nature of the business you’re running.
 If you offer a service that everyone can make use of then the scattergun approach would make sense, but if you’re offering a more bespoke product or service then you want the confidence in your business that a personal approach will bring.
 It can be vital for a small business that wants to offer a high quality, personal product to have a visible face or voice that interacts directly with potential clients, at which point web scraping your leads may not be reliable.
 It’s also worth considering how a client might feel being contacted out of the blue by someone that took their contact information from a social networking site – particularly if that information is not readily available.
 These considerations are important to have in the back of your mind as you make your plans because they could undermine you before you even get off the ground.